xaedes/LD28/Readme.md

 * AudaCity

 ### Todo
-* add Collision between Mover and EnergyProducer that pushes both of them away
+* add EnergyCollector component and try to add it to EnergyProducers
+* add MmembranPart entities that connect to each other at their two ends

-* add vector field to simulate flow
+* add randomly distorted vector field that has influence on moving things to simulate a dynamic primeval soup

 ### Current Live Version can be viewed here: